-Associate Professor / Assistant Dean of Medical Education.
-Office of Academic Affairs
+Associate Professor / Assistant Dean of Medical Education, Office of Academic Affairs

 Mariela McCandless, M.P.H.

-Community Health Subspecialties Coordinator, Office of Academic Affairs
+Pre-Clerkship Medical Education Coordinator, Office of Academic Affairs

 Coordinates the third-year Subspecialties Clerkship by implementing, scheduling, developing new elective rotation opportunities, and maintaining information in D2L and New Innovations; serves as liaison with Community Medical Clerkship in Sevierville; and coordinates the scheduling and logistics of the eight annual Rural Outreach Health Fairs by interacting with local communities, students, and Office of Rural & Community Health.